 - 1. Each contestant must be a bonafide 4-H Club Horse Project Member in Virginia. - 2.
 Eligibility for contestants must be met for the Virginia 4-H Recognition and Awards Handbook and is the responsibility at all levels of the respective Extension Agent.
 Hippology is considered as a judging event and members must meet the eligibility requirements for judging. - 3.
 Each county or unit will be eligible to enter all junior and senior 4-H members that are qualified by participation at the unit level.
 A team must be comprised of at least three members to be considered for team awards.
 One or two individuals from a county may compete if a team of 3 or 4 cannot be assembled.
 The qualifying event may include a county hippology contest, clinic or other organized training session that provides a simulated contest experience that can properly prepare contestants to compete.
 Any scholarships must be arranged for at the local level. - 4.
 Individuals 19 years of age or older before January 1st of the contest year are ineligible.
 Junior contestants must turn 9 years of age on or before September 30 of the year in which the contest is held.
 Senior contestants are those 14 years of age or older before January 1st and junior contestants are under 14 years of age as of January 1st of the contest year.
-This age eligibility conforms to the National 4-H Horse Contest Rules and Regulations. - 5. (new for 2018) The Senior first place county team and the top 4 individuals (not including those from the first place state team) will be invited to participate at the Southern Regional 4-H Horse Championship Hippology Contest.
-The senior winning Hippology Team at the Southern Regionals will be invited to represent Virginia in the Eastern National 4-H Roundup Hippology Contest at Louisville, KY.
-Upon participation at the National contest the youth will be ineligible to compete in future 4-H Hippology contests. - 6.
-Units should encourage all 4-H horse members to study and compete for the unit teams on an open participation basis.
-Unit team members may be selected by contests or by any method acceptable and designated by leaders and approved by the extension units.
+This age eligibility conforms to the National 4-H Horse Contest Rules and Regulations. - 5. (new for 2020) The top 10 individuals at EquiSmartz will create the State Hippology team.
+The top 4 individuals committed (as of a designated date by the State office) will be the team that goes to the Eastern National 4-H Roundup Hippology Contest in Louisville, KY with no option to compete on another national team in the same contest year, and this team will also compete as the Southern Regional A team in Perry, GA.
+The next top 4 will compete as the Southern Regional B team.
+The 9th and 10th individuals will serve as alternates.
+Scores of the top 10 will be their full scores at EquiSmartz no drop score.
+Upon participation at the National contest the youth will be ineligible to compete in future 4-H Hippology contests.